How to Tutor Online: Get started quickly!

 Are you thinking about online tutoring?
 Maybe you’re a teacher looking for additional income, a stay-at-home parent wanting a flexible way to make money, or a college student.
 I know what you’re asking: How do I tutor online?
 To learn how to tutor online, read on!

-Option 1: How to Tutor Online for an Organization as an Independent Contractor
+Option 1: Work with an Organization as an Independent Contractor

 Other companies allow the most flexibility by allowing you to work whenever you want, like Chegg (tutor any subject via text and whiteboard with optional audio & video).
 The caveat with Chegg is that you only get paid for when you’re actually working with a student, and it can take a while to actually be working with a student.